Ay320/vending-machine/README.md

 # Book Vending Machine Project

-This project implements a system for printing literary classics with expired copyrights and selling them through vending machines.
+This project implements a system for printing literary classics with expired copyrights (Project Gutenberg) and selling them through vending machines.
 It consists of three main components: **Books**, **Vending Machines**, and a **Printing Press**.

 ## Overview